The Woolf Institute's William Kessler Essay Prize Competition began in 2020, with thanks to the Kessler family.

-Each Michaelmas, UK Undergraduate and graduate students (Masters level) are invited to submit an up to 1500 words essay which broadly addresses one of the following topics:
+Each Michaelmas, UK Undergraduate and Graduate students (Masters level) are invited to submit an essay (up to 1,500 words) which broadly addresses one of the following topics:

 - Interfaith Encounters on Campus and in Academia